brentjens/rm-synthesis/README.txt

                       Faraday depth (AXIS3)

 - rmsf.txt            Text file with the RM spread function.
-The first column is Faraday depth, the second column teh response parallel to the original polarization direction ("q"), and the third column the response at 45 degrees with respect to the
+The first column is Faraday depth, the second column the response parallel to the original polarization direction ("q"), and the third column the response at 45 degrees with respect to the